syncsketch/syncsketch-maya/README.md

 ### Drag & Drop

 The easiest way to install this application is to ...
-1. Click this File Link > [installCrossPlatform.py](https://github.com/syncsketch/syncsketch-maya/releases/download/release/installGui.py) < to download the installation Python file.
+1. Click this File Link > [installGui.py](https://github.com/syncsketch/syncsketch-maya/releases/download/release/installGui.py) < to download the installation Python file.
 2. Drag drop it from the browser into a maya-viewport.
-This will automatically install all the dependencies without requiring admin priviliges into your user-directory.
+This will automatically install all the dependencies without requiring admin privileges into the current version of Maya's modules folder.
 3. Hit 'Install' and on Allow this process to run python (hit 'Allow' in the popup)
 4. Start SyncSketch UI
 5. Log-In with your SyncSketch Credentials.